eightsuzuki/KG-HAKE/README.md

 # HAKE: Hierarchy-Aware Knowledge Graph Embedding
-This is the code of paper **Learning Hierarchy-Aware Knowledge Graph Embeddings for Link Prediction.** *Zhanqiu Zhang, Jianyu Cai, Yongdong Zhang, Jie Wang.* AAAI 2020.  [arxiv](https://arxiv.org/abs/1911.09419)
+This is the code of a development of paper [**Learning Hierarchy-Aware Knowledge Graph Embeddings for Link Prediction.**](https://arxiv.org/abs/1911.09419) AAAI 2020.

 ## Dependencies
 - Python 3.6+